AdamPro13/WWDC14-Notes/README.md

 - API to get the floor a user is one
 - Power saving location updates
 - Users can now choose to approve location only when they are in the app

+##Mastering Modern Media Playback
+- MPMediaPlayer is not going to be deprecated but it is suggested devs move to AVKit

+AVPlayerViewController -> AVPlayer -> AVPlayerItem -> AVAsset
+                        AVQueuePlayer -< AVPlayerItems -> AVAsset

+- Use KVO observing to get AVAsset properties
+    - Only loads that property, not the entire asset
+    - Make sure the request is asynchronous.
+Failing to do so will cause serious perf issues.
+    - Use a completion handler block
+- AVPlayer and AVPlayerItem

+Sorry, I didn't take very good notes in this session.
+There was quite a bit of code in the slides.